 Arizona Student Bullying Attorney | School Bullying

 Today, multiple issues affect students’ motivation when it comes to schooling.
-Bullying is one of the main challenges and has already been highlighted as a leading cause of school absenteeism.
+Bullying is one of the main challenges and is highlighted as a leading cause of school absenteeism.
 According to the Centers for Disease Control and Prevention statistics, 18.2% of Arizona high school students were bullied in 2019.

 What is Bullying?

 The National Bullying Prevention Center defines bullying as “unwanted, aggressive behavior among school-aged children that involves a real or perceived power imbalance.
 The behavior is repeated, or has the potential to be repeated, over time.”

 This definition implies that for an incident to be considered bullying, there should be an intention to harm someone.
 The bully must also have some form of power over the victim, which they use to repeat the aggressive behavior.

 What If My Child is Being Bullied at School in Arizona?

 As highlighted above, School bullying can negatively impact a child’s life.
 You should take immediate action if you believe they are being bullied.
 Some of the things you can do to help them include: